mip-master/learning_mip/README.md

 3.	**Solution**: Searching for the best solution—in our case using a MIP solver.

+You will be surprised to see the variety of practical problems that you can solve with what you will learn here!

 Few more facts:
 *	MIP is an extension of Linear Programming (LP), which is the most basic class of optimization problems.
-    We will talk more about it later.
-*	Sometimes we use the acronym MILP instead of MIP to emphasize that the problem is “Linear”, opposed to non-linear.
-More to come on that as well.
+*	Sometimes we use the acronym MILP instead of MIP to emphasize that the problem is *linear*, opposed to *non-linear*.
 *	Some people prefer the word “optimization” instead of “programming”, in which case the acronym becomes MIO or MILO.
-*	Not every MIP is an optimization problem, often we are not interested in minimizing or maximizing anything.
-    We just want to find a feasible solution, i.e., a solution that meet all requirements simultaneously.
-This is sometimes called a feasibility problem (the Sudoku puzzle is an example).
+*	Not every MIP is an optimization problem, in the sense that we are not always interested in minimizing/maximizing something.
+In some cases, we just want to find a feasible solution, i.e., a solution that meet all requirements simultaneously.
+Puzzles, such as Sudoku, are good examples of it.
 *   There are many classes of optimization problems.
-    For example, classes can be defined based on modeling assumptions such as deterministic or stochastic, type of decision variables present in the model
-    (continuous, integer, or both), or
+    Classes can be defined, for example, based on modeling assumptions, such as deterministic or stochastic; type of decision variables present in the model, such as continuous, integer, or both; or
-    type of expressions defining the objective and constraints (linear, convex, non-convex).
+    type of expressions defining the objective and constraints, such as linear, convex, non-convex.
-    We will not expand further on that at this point.
-    But if you are curious, we will be dealing mostly with deterministic mixed-integer linear programs.
+    We will be dealing mostly
+    with deterministic mixed-integer linear programs.

 ## Why MIP?
 MIP is a powerful decision-making technology.
-And here are four features of MIP to support this claim.
+And here are four features of MIP to support this claim: representativeness, robustness, tractability, optimality guarantee.
-1. Representativeness
-2. Robustness
-3. Tractability
-4. Optimality guarantee

-Let me break them down for you.
-1.	**Representativeness:**
+*	**Representativeness:**
 The first step in solving and business problem using optimization is to write a precise mathematical formulation to the problem.
-This process is also called modeling.
-We will use this terminology very often.
+This process is also called modeling—we will use this terminology very often.
-Representativeness means that a broad class of business problems can be modeled as a MIP.
+Representativeness means that a broad class of business problems can be modeled using MIP.
-2.	**Robustness:**
+*	**Robustness:**
 Modeling, whether using MIP and any other technology, is not a trivial task.
 And in the dynamic environment we live nowadays, business problems tend to change quite often.
-As you will see in the use cases, MIP is very adaptable.
-And that’s what robustness means.
+As you will see in the use cases, MIP is very adaptable, that’s what robustness means.
 To the most part, it is easy to extend or modify a MIP model to address new business requirements.
-3.	**Tractability:**
+*	**Tractability:**
 Modeling the business problem is only the first step.
 Eventually we need to solve the model.
-As you might guess, the larger the number of variables and constraints, the harder to solve the model.
+As you might guess, the larger the number of variables and constraints, the harder it is to solve the model.
-The good news is that practical models with millions of variables and constraints can often be solved efficiently.
+The good news is that practical models with *millions* of variables and constraints can often be solved efficiently.
-Another good news is that the MIP solver will do the hard work of solving the problem for us.
+Another good news is that the MIP solver will do all the hard work of solving the problem for you!
-4.	**Optimality guarantee:**
+*	**Optimality guarantee:**
 What does it mean to solve an optimization problem?
 Usually it means finding THE best feasible solution with respect to an objective.
+It's easier to explain with an example.
-Suppose you use the gradient descent algorithm to fit a non-linear regression model to a data set.
+Suppose you use the gradient descent algorithm to fit a *non-linear* regression model to a data set.
 How do you know that the solution you found gives you the best fit?
 The solution you get, depends on the starting point you choose.
-So, unless your non-linear model has a special structure, you will never know for sure if the solution you got is the best you can possibly have.
+So, unless your non-linear model has a special structure, you will never know for sure whether the solution you got is the best you can possibly have or not.
-Solutions from a MIP solver, on the other hand, comes with an optimality gap (also called MIP gap or duality gap).
+Solutions from a MIP solver, on the other hand, comes with an *optimality gap*—also called *MIP gap* or *duality gap*.
 If the gap is zero, you know that no solution with better objective exists.
-If the gap is not zero, you still have an upper bound on how far your solution is from optimality.
+If the gap is greater than zero, you still have an upper bound on "how far" your solution is from optimality.

 To recap, MIP is great because:
 *	It’s applicable to a broad class or problems.
 *	It’s very flexible and adaptable.
-*	It can handle very large problems, with possibly millions of variables.
+*	It can handle very large problems, with possibly millions of variables and constraints.
-*	Finally, the solution comes with an optimality gap that tells you how close you may be from the best possible solution.
+*	The solution comes with an optimality gap that tells you how close you may be from the best possible solution.

 ## Why MIP now?